 In order to get a reliable recall, you need to teach your dog that you are far better than every other distraction.

-Daily training with your dog will help you build a rock-solid bond with your dog.
+Daily puppy dog training will help you build a rock-solid bond with your dog.
 This will also help your dog see you in a positive light.
-The more your dog thinks you are the “cat’s meow” or the best of the best, the better recall you’ll have with your dog.
+The more your dog thinks you are the “cat's meow” or the best of the best, the better recall you’ll have with your dog.

-Here are some top tips to keep in mind when working on a reliable recall with your dog so you don’t accidentally teach your dog not to come:
+Here are 5 top tips to keep in mind when working on a reliable recall with your dog, so you don’t accidentally teach your dog not to come: